Make a scene: Inaz Hussain

-Over the course of the summer, we will hear from the students themselves and discuss their relationship with film as well as their overall Film School experience.
+Over the course of the summer, we will hear from the students and graduates themselves and discuss their relationship with film as well as their overall Film School experience.
 We will also cover a range of filmmaking specialities.
-This week we caught up with Screen and Film School Brighton’s final year BA (Hons) Filmmaking Student Inaz to discuss his filmmaking journey so far.
+This week we caught up with Screen and Film School Brighton’s BA (Hons) Filmmaking graduate Inaz to discuss his filmmaking journey so far.

 What sparked your initial interest in film?

 What sparked my interest in filmmaking was when I became involved with an organisation named Integrate UK (fka Integrate Bristol during the time I joined) back in Bristol who were doing short films and music videos.
 With them, I started to build more interest in film.
 I saw filmmaking as a hobby to do when I wasn’t in school.
 I started off being an actor within those films and then became someone who helped in the pre-production side and then becoming a crew member.
 I still help out whenever a new project comes along.

 What was the first film you ever remember watching?